 The Executive Council shall elect from among its members the following officers of the Association: The President, three Vice-Presidents, and the Treasurer, all to three-year terms, one Vice President being elected each year.
 If any elected officer relinquishes his or her position for any reason, the Executive Council shall elect a replacement to complete the unexpired term of the office.
 The newly elected officers will formally assume their office at the closing ceremony of the Annual Symposium following their election.
 A fourth Vice-President shall be the Executive Vice President.
 The President shall nominate, and the Executive Council shall appoint the Secretary of the Association, who shall also be a member of the Administrative Organization mentioned above.
 The Executive Vice President and the Secretary shall be entitled to dues-free Individual membership in the Association.
 All the officers shall hold their functions freely, without prejudice of the compensation for specific expenses that their performance originates.

 The Executive Council shall meet at least once a year, or at the request of the President, or at the request of a minimum of one fourth of the Council members, not later than two months after such request has been made.
 One half of the total membership of the Executive Council, excluding proxies, shall constitute a quorum.
 All voting in the Council shall be by a majority of two thirds of all members present, written proxies being allowed.
 Proxies shall be designated to a voting member of the Executive Council in advance by the absent member.

-The decisions of the Executive Council may also be accomplished in virtual mode using either Email ballots or the Internet capabilities implemented in the Association website.
+The decisions of the Executive Council may also be accomplished in virtual mode using either Email ballots or the balloting capabilities implemented in the Association website.